jmielkeway/ccos4rbpi_volume0/chapter10/write.md

 }
 ```

-The `filesystem_file` function can then be used to access a reservation by the integer number.
+The `filesystem_file` function is used to access a reservation by the integer number.
 The `filesystem_init` function is called from `init` in `cheesecake_main` in [src/cheesecake.c](code0/src/cheesecake.c).
 From `filesystem_init`, `drivers_init` also runs to complete driver setup.
 We will burrow into the drivers in a bit.

-Now that some concept of a file system exists, even a pretend concept, it is possible to define an `open` operation so a process can manipulate a file.
+Now the concept of a file system exists, even a pretend concept, we can define an `open` operation so a process reference a file.
 To wit, the `do_open` function in [src/file.c](code0/src/file.c) associates a file descriptor with a file:

 ```C
 extern struct file *filesystem_file(unsigned int i);